cran/phcfM/README.md

 `phcfM` is an R package for modelling anthropogenic deforestation.
-It was initially developed to obtain REDD baseline scenarios of deforestation for the *programme holistique de conservation des forêts à Madagascar* (from which the package was named after).
+It was initially developed to obtain REDD baseline scenarios of deforestation for the *programme holistique de conservation des forêts à Madagascar* (from which the package is named after).
 It includes two main functions:

 1. `demography()`, to model the population growth with time in a